parap/todo/Readme.md

 - add weekly and monthly tasks;
 - allow to set tasks for particular date.

+- set Login/Logout button depend on if user is logged in.
+- on security exception redirect user to login page.

 - create FlashService to indicate that login was successful or not.
 Download working sample to check how Johnpapa did it.